dataforgoodfr/12_taxobservatory/eval/README.md

 Right after launch, you'll need to select a pickle file to load.
 Luckily, we already generated one for you: select `eval_20240501_161202.pkl` in the `eval/data/` directory.
 This file contains tables from 15 PDF reports and extracted via 6 parsing methodologies (1 FromCSV/ExtractTable, 1 LlamaParse, 2 Unstructured API & Local).

-The app will then allow you to select a PDF report, see the pages of the PDF report containing the tables to be extracted and their extracted versions for each parsing methodology.
+The app will then allow you to select a PDF report, see the pages of the PDF report containing the tables to be extracted and their extracted versions.
 Note the red/green colors allowing you to visually compare the tables.

 Note the `data_step2_before-currency-unit_eval.csv` argument on the above command line.
 This argument is optional and allows you to compare extracted tables against reference tables manually produced by the TaxObservatory team.